 4 Ways Telematics Can Help Fleets and Drivers During the Summer

 For starters, hurricane season starts just after Memorial Day and peaks in early September before the fall equinox.
 This puts extra stress on drivers and fleet managers who travel along or near the eastern seaboard or Gulf Coast.
-But even “regular” storms and seasonal heat waves can cause major issues for companies hauling freight.
+But even “regular” storms and seasonal heat waves can cause major issues on the road.

-Fortunately, telematics can help trucking companies guard against costly summer issues… Let’s take a brief look at a few ways telematics can help beat the heat and abnormal weather events.
+Fortunately, telematics can help carriers and drivers guard against costly summer issues.
+Let’s take a brief look at a few ways telematics can help beat the heat and abnormal weather events.

 Suppose a driver is coming to the last few hours of his shift for the day.
 It’s a muggy June afternoon, the clouds are getting gray, and the wind is blowing ominously.
 He or she is in a region of the country where storms can pop up at a minute’s notice.

 The driver knows it could storm but wouldn’t normally be sure about the potential severity without assistance from technology.
-A telematics offering with customized geofencing capabilities can inform the driver if they are in an area where a thunderstorm watch or warning is occurring or where severe weather like tornados are imminent.
+Weather alert services that integrate with telematics platforms can use geofencing technology to notify drivers when they enter areas under thunderstorm watches or warnings, or where severe weather like tornadoes is imminent.
+Drivewyze is one example of such a service.

 Additionally, geofencing can help drivers stay away from a hazardous area, such as a flooded lot.